 First, welcome to the blog!
 I retired at the age of 35 from a career in information technology to a life of absolute freedom.
 Today, my wife and I travel the country full-time in our Airstream.
 We have a photo gallery at FullTimeExplorers.com and a travel-based channel on YouTube.
 Start here to find out what we're doing.

 It’s not that this blog is “all that”, necessarily.
 But, I have spent some time in the spotlight as my story has circulated around the Internet.
 It’s wonderful when it happens.
 Stats soar.
 People offer words of encouragement (or hate).
 Then, what?
 Here’s the thing about going viral: It’s not always good.
 But still, the … Continue reading Rebuilding yourself (and your blog) after going viral

 The Friday Feast is my attempt at picking out a few things from the personal finance community that I found interesting this week.
-It’s also a chance for me to keep you fine readers updated on where we are in the U.S. Here’s what’s up in the personal finance community Joe over at Retire by … Continue reading The Friday Feast ~ the 15th of September
+It’s also a chance for me to keep you fine readers updated on where we are in the U.S. Here’s what’s up in the personal finance community Well, here we are in … Continue reading The Friday Feast ~ the 8th of December

 The word “perfect” has no place on this blog.
 Perfection is an unhealthy obsession and impossible to attain.
 So, forget about it.
 Instead, let’s focus on something a little more achievable, shall we?
 Yeah, we shall.
 Right in this post.
 How about we focus on being “above average”.
 Better than the average Joe or Jane. … Continue reading 9 ways to be above average